h12w/socks/README.md

 [![GoDoc](https://godoc.org/h12.io/socks?status.svg)](https://godoc.org/h12.io/socks)

-SOCKS is a SOCKS4, SOCKS4A and SOCKS5 proxy package for Go.
+A SOCKS is a SOCKS4, SOCKS4A and SOCKS5 proxy package for Go.

+The package provides `socks.Dial` which returns a TCP dialing function from a socks proxy connection string.
+The returned dialing function can then be used to establish a TCP connection via the socks proxy or be used to initialize `http.Transport` for an HTTP connection.

 ## Quick Start
 ### Get the package